Copy and paste the below script into your own website or blog to embed this book.

 This was what her Empire had become in the days after Endor.
 She saw it now, but she was too late to save Nacronis.

-Alexander Freed is the author of Star Wars: Rogue One, Star Wars: Battlefront: Twilight Company and Star Wars: The Old Republic: The Lost Suns, and has written many short stories, comic books, and videogames.
+Alexander Freed is the author of the Star Wars: Alphabet Squadron trilogy, Star Wars: Battlefront: Twilight Company, and Star Wars: Rogue One and has written many short stories, comic books, and videogames.
+Born near Philadelphia, he endeavors to bring the city’s dour charm with him to his current home of Austin, Texas.